Invest smart today for a better tomorrow

 A lot of people understand property, shares, and cash instinctively; however, bonds are a different thing altogether.
 They might seem obscure and complex; as a result, most of the people skip investment in bond in UAE.
 Yet the bond funds also have a main role to play.
 So, let us see what exactly are bonds, and what can these funds do for you?

-There are 2 major kinds of bonds- corporate bonds and government bonds.
+There are 2 major kinds of bonds- corporate bonds and National bonds UAE.
 They broadly work in the same way and get issued for the same reason, for raising money.

 Typically, governments issue bonds for funding their spending on areas such as roads, defense, and schools.
 On the other hand, the companies are generally raising funds for the purpose of expansion.